 Storytelling becomes more important.
 The reason for this is that when content marketing matures and the volume of available content explodes then great stories get the edge.
 Write about personal experience and spice theory up with real life examples and you’ll get content that people want to read and share.

 Examples, real people, and companies.
 What happened to whom, when why.
 Don’t forget to add the value to your target audience.
 What is the action item they should apply form your story.
-Read Content Marketing Is Dead: 2019 Is All About Storytelling.
+Read Content Marketing Is Dead: It’s Is All About Storytelling.